Long-term effects of caffeine-based drugs

 Withdrawal symptoms can occur when people stop taking caffeine-based drugs or drinking caffeinated beverages.
 Symptoms of irritability, headaches, and even mild depression may occur.
 If you want to decrease your caffeine consumption, you might want to start by slowly decreasing your daily intake of caffeine gradually.
 It sounds as if you are dependent on caffeine to help you spend long hours studying.
 Consider this: your ability to study and learn will actually improve and become more efficient with more sleep (rather than more caffeine), and you will probably be more able to effectively prioritize your responsibilities.
 It is important to eat, sleep, and have some "down" time while you're a student.
 Taking care of these physical and mental basic needs can greatly increase your acuity when you're studying and conceptualizing, and allow you to formulate good work habits for after you graduate.

 You may want to think about adjusting your time management strategies so that they better serve you in grad school.
 Getting only three hours of sleep per night is likely to take its toll on you.
 In fact, there are various physical and psychological consequences of chronic sleep deprivation.
 Are there ways to achieve your personal and academic goals while also getting more sleep?
 Can you identify support systems in the school environment to help you get the rest you need?
 It is important that you find methods that work for you, so that you can get to the root of your sleep deprivation, rather than trying to compensate with caffeine.
 Columbia students can meet with a counselor to talk about stress levels, and how to reduce caffeine use and get more sleep.
-At Columbia, you can make an appointment with Counseling and Psychological Services online or by calling x4-2878.
+At Columbia, you can make an appointment with Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 For more information, tools, and resources to help you get your slumber on, you can visit Columbia University's A!sleep site.
 Additionally, you may want to stop by a Stressbusters program to receive a free back rub and stress reduction tips.